Workflows¶

 How workflows are structured¶

-Workflows are defined by connecting nodes, the building blocks that perform individual steps during execution.
+Workflows are defined by connecting nodes—the building blocks that perform individual steps during execution.
 Instead of writing orchestration code, you assemble workflows visually by arranging and connecting nodes on a canvas.

+Each node represents a specific capability, such as calling a language model, retrieving context from a data source, or redacting and restoring sensitive information.
 By connecting nodes, you define how data flows from input to output and how each step contributes to the final result.
-This structure makes workflows easy to understand, review, and reuse.
+This makes workflows easy to understand, review, and reuse.

 How workflows execute¶